Row houses came to America with the first British settlers and formed the backbone of East Coast cities.

 Until the automobile and the suburbs beckoned, Baltimoreans of every ethnic and economic background lived in, and loved, their row-house neighborhoods.
 Many still do—and they have lots of company.

-A Range of Rows
+Baltimore Row Houses are a Range of Rows

 The city’s collection of row house styles, sizes, and amenities is vast.
 A few are Federal or Greek Revival mansions facing formal squares or parks.
 Many more are narrow 19th-century workers’ homes, stretching from block-end to block-end near the waterfront, where they were convenient to factory jobs of an earlier era.

 Others are proud middle-class residences sporting the architectural furbelows of the late 19th and early 20th centuries.
 Finally, far from the urban core are early 20th-century “daylights”—wider houses with full front porches that brought sun and air into the interior—with neat yards and often little garages.
 The majority of all types were originally owner-occupied.